Agent-Red/AgentRedishReds-Multitool/README.md

 3. Move files to other folders

 If you can questions, requests for tools or anything else, you may contact me at RedishRedsMultitool@outlook.com or ask

+This tool is in its test phase and has an extreme amount of bugs and most tools do not work yet.